WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 ### Stored digitally on a flash drive
 - Can break and have to be physically repaired before use
 - Rapidly changing magnetic fields (See MRIs) can damage the data stored on flash drives
-- Can burn or be smoke damaged
+- Can burn, or be smoke damaged
 - Can become corroded from salt water or some atmospheric conditions
 - If they break apart, some lighting conditions can cause data corruption (you can also put them back together and often still get the data)
-- Different devices are all different, even similar devices from the same production batch can be different.
+- Different devices are inconsistent.
+Even similar devices from the same production batch can be different.
-There are large quality differences in drives but I am assuming you aren't using these for anything but storage.
+There are large quality differences in drives, but I am assuming you aren't using these for anything but storage.
-- There are some fake flash drives that look like they saved the data but you can't get it back later
+- There are some fake flash drives that look like they saved the data but you can't get it back later.
 - Flash drives are not advised for long term storage; they can be used as one part of a multi-medium-location-format plan.

 ### A pre-funded physical bitcoin coin (where the manufacturer generates and installs the secret key)